zeeshangondal/PromptLockAnalyze-Custom-Retool-Blocks/README.md

 ## API Key

 You can acquire the API key from [https://promptlock.io/](https://promptlock.io/).
-This key is required to authenticate with the `/v1/analyze` API and must be provided in the `API_Key` field when configuring the custom node.
+This key is required to authenticate with the `/v1/analyze` API and must be provided in the `API_Key` field when configuring the custom retool component.

 ## Overview